UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/SEBE.rst

 #.
 Use *Layer > Add Layer > Add Raster Layer* to open the .tif and .asc raster files and *Layer > Add Layer > Add Vector Layer*.
 The Vector layer is a shape file which consists of multiple files.
 It is the **building.shp** that should be used to load the vector layer into QGIS.
 #.
 You will need to indicate the coordinate reference system (`CRS <https://docs.qgis.org/3.10/en/docs/user_manual/working_with_projections/working_with_projections.html>`__) for the **CDSM_KRbig.asc** dataset.

-    - Right-click on **CDSM_KRbig** and go to *Set CRS > Set Layer CRS...*.
+    - Right-click on **CDSM_KRbig** and go to *Layer CRS > Set Layer CRS...*.
 Choose EPSG:3007.
 You can use the filter to search for the correct CRS.

 #.
 Open the meteorological (**GBG_TMY_1977.txt**) file in a text editor or in a spreadsheet such as MS excel or LibreOffice (Open office).